davidluzhiyun/COMPSCI307D_portfolio/week01_autobiography.md

 of bugs and outdated tutorials/documentations.
 I had to rely on the few working demos provided to figure things out or resort to trial-and-error.
 ### Favorite Programming Project
+The favorite programming project I worked on was a text based RPG game for my COMPSCI 101 course at DKU.

 ### Programming Event
+My worst programming experience was trying to figure out Xilinx Vivado and Verilog with little prior experience in FPGA for one of my summer research.
+The tutorial I found was unclear, and sometimes Vivado just stops working with no apparent reason.

 ### CompSci 307 Motivation
+I believe it would help me further my skills.
+I have no prior experience in making GUI and isn't good at collaborating with others on code.
+I could have done much more if I had these two skills during summer research.

 ### Planning and Designing Code
+Currently, I don't do enough to pre-plan or design my code.
+I sometimes use checklists to make sure I don't miss a method or two.
+I sometimes also use flowcharts to tell myself what to do in the program.

 ### Advice for Next Generation
+I would encourage my little brother to give Computer Science a try.
+I would suggest him start at an earlier age than me.
+However, I **am** a bit concerned about whether this is what he truly wants or something me and the societal situation force onto him.

 ### Societal Role of Computer Science